Trademark Blog Name: Everything You Need to KnowTrademark Law ResourcesHow To Register A Trademark

 - Waiting Too Long to Register

 There's no specific deadline for trademarking your blog name.
 You should do it as soon as possible, though.
-If you haven't launched your blog yet, you can still file with "intent to use."
+If you haven't launched your blog yet, you can still file with the "intent to use."
 With a trademark in hand, you can build your brand without worrying that another party might take your blog name first.

 - Not Maintaining Your Trademark